msi-ris/Tutorials/rnaseq_cmd_beta.md

 There are a lot more files and directories inside here.
 The blue names are other directories, the white names are regular files, and the green name is an *executable* file.
-We will cover what this means later.
+This means that the file can be run as a program.

 Next, we will navigate to *global scratch*.
 This is a special part of the MSI filesystem where you can write temporary data.
 We will use it to hold the